 Nine searches included a book by Tom Kawczynski, who was fired as a town manager for white-separatist remarks.
 A free excerpt stated the Centers for Disease Control and Prevention and the World Health Organization will “continuously and deliberately present the most conservative estimations about the impact of the disease.”
 Kawczynski’s book is also no longer available.

 Among the many self-published books on the coronavirus, several contained questionable on the value of masks.
 Both Wuhan Coronavirus: A Concise & Rational Guide to the 2020 Outbreak (featured near the top of our search results) and DIY Coronavirus Mask: How to find true virus-filtering material from your local Wal-Mart when all the masks are gone, Kindle Edition (featured on seven search results) claimed that healthy people should wear face masks to prevent catching coronavirus.
-In reality, masks are recommended for infected patients to help prevent the spread of germs; “No recommendation can be made at this time for mask use in the community by asymptomatic persons, including those at high risk for complications, to prevent exposure to influenza viruses,” advises the CDC.
+Currently, masks are recommended for infected patients to help prevent the spread of germs; “No recommendation can be made at this time for mask use in the community by asymptomatic persons, including those at high risk for complications, to prevent exposure to influenza viruses,” advises the CDC.
 Dr. Jenny Harris, deputy chief medical officer in the UK, warned UK Prime Minister Boris Johnson that people tend to contaminate masks and then wipe it over surfaces, which spreads contagion.
 “It’s not a good idea and doesn’t help,” she said.

 The WHO has labelled the spread of false information online an “infodemic” and warned that misinformation was spreading faster than the virus.
 Amazon said it had removed several books that did not comply with its guidelines.
 “Amazon maintains content guidelines for the books it sells, and we continue to evaluate our catalog, listening to customer feedback.
 We have always required sellers, authors, and publishers to provide accurate information on product detail pages, and we remove those that violate our policies,” said an Amazon spokesperson.
 “In addition, at the top of relevant search results pages we are linking to CDC advice where customers can learn more about the virus and protective measures.”